cibellem/CrudLaPizza/README.md

 # CrudLaPizza :pizza:

-CrudLaPizza is a CRUD application built with React, TypeScript , Node.js and MongoDB <br/>
+CrudLaPizza is a CRUD application built with React, TypeScript , Node.js and MongoDB. <br/>
-It's responsive and it renders well on a variety of devices and windows. <br/>

 ## How to run it locally: